Initially published in 2013 but updated annually.

 Eat on the beach at the Atlantic City Air Show

 - Pack lunch and snacks – You’ve found your spot on the beach.
 You’re comfortable.
 The kids are good.
 Do you really want to track all the way up the beach to stand in lines for overpriced food?
 Enough said.
 Moms and dads you know what I mean.

 Pack, pack, and pack again

-- Atlantic City Air Show Thunder Over the Boardwalk, will run from 11 am – 4 pm on Wednesday, August 22.
+- Atlantic City Air Show Thunder Over the Boardwalk, will run from 11 am – 4 pm (time to be confirmed) on Wednesday, August 21.
 If you arrive early that can be a long day in the sun for the kids.
 Make sure you are prepared.
 Pack: